ObeoNetwork/GraphicalServerProtocol/specification.md

   public readonly kind = 'setLayers';

   /**
-   * The layers of the diagram.
+   * The layers of the graphical model.
    */
   public readonly layers: Layer[];
 }